Revisiting mixed geometry: Introduction

 As mentioned above, in writing this paper, we are motivated by questions from geometric representation theory and categorified knot invariants.
-To demonstrate this, we will conclude the paper with a streamlined proof of the fact that $\Shv_{\gr, c}(B\backslash G/B)$ is equivalent to the $\DG$-category of bounded chain complexes of Soergel bimodules $\Ch^b(\SBim_W)$, matching the geometrically and combinatorially defined versions of Hecke categories.
+As a proof of concept, we will conclude the paper with a streamlined proof of the fact that $\Shv_{\gr, c}(B\backslash G/B)$ is equivalent to the $\DG$-category of bounded chain complexes of Soergel bimodules $\Ch^b(\SBim_W)$, matching the geometrically and combinatorially defined versions of Hecke categories.
 More generally, we expect that the theory developed in this paper will have a much wider applicability.
-In particular, in forthcoming papers, we will utilize the robust theory of graded sheaves developed here \begin{myenum}{(\roman*)} \item to compute the categorical trace and Drinfel'd center of Hecke categories, using the techniques of Ben-Zvi, Nadler, and Preygel~\cites{ben-zvi_character_2009, ben-zvi_spectral_2017}; \item to upgrade Bezrukavnikov's theorem on the two geometric realizations of affine Hecke algebras~\cite{bezrukavnikov_two_2016} to the graded setting; and \item to categorify quantum groups using geometry. \end{myenum} The first two items, due to their proximity to the last section \cref{sec:Hecke_categories} of the current paper, will be elaborated in more detail in \cref{sec:future_work}.
+In particular, in forthcoming papers (some of which already appeared), we will utilize the robust theory of graded sheaves developed here \begin{myenum}{(\roman*)} \item (already appeared in~\cite{ho_graded_2023}) to compute the categorical trace and Drinfel'd center of the graded Hecke categories (i.e., the $\DG$-categories of bounded chain complexes of Soergel bimodules), using the techniques inspired by Ben-Zvi, Nadler, and Preygel~\cites{ben-zvi_character_2009, ben-zvi_spectral_2017}, and obtain, as a consequence, a proof of \begin{enumerate}[label=--] \item a conjecture of Gorsky--\Negut--Rasmussen in~\cite{gorsky_flag_2021} on the relation between \homflypt{} link homology and Hilbert schemes of points on $\CC^2$; \item a conjecture of Gorsky--Hogancamp--Wedrich in~\cite{gorsky_derived_2021} on the formality of the Hochschild homologies of the graded Hecke categories; \end{enumerate} \item (forthcoming) to construct a Koszul duality equivalence between the categories of (graded) character sheaves of Langlands dual groups, upgrading Ben-Zvi--Nadler's 2-periodized result; and \item (forthcoming) to upgrade Bezrukavnikov's theorem on the two geometric realizations of affine Hecke algebras to the graded setting, as conjectured in~\cite[\S11.1]{bezrukavnikov_two_2016}. \end{myenum} Beyond the applications and ongoing work described above, the theory developed in this paper has also appeared crucially in the formulations of the many conjectures by Ben-Zvi, Chen, Helm, Nadler, Sakellaridis, and Venkatesh on relative Langlands program as well as other refinements of the Langlands program, see, for example~\cite{ben-zvi_between_2023,ben-zvi_relative_2023}.